 In the local context, the findings of the integrative literature review show Muslim parents, too, appealed to the Madrasah education as an alternative for their kids' educational needs.
 This is due to many reasons: (1) Muslims were given no opportunities in British elite schools, (2) Muslim parent's fear of exposure to proselyte British schools, (3) Exorbitantly expensive missionary school education, and (4) Absence of financial support from the government for parents to educate their kids are few.
 On the other hand, the Madrasah education was provided free of lodging and education expenses and more religious content (Asad, 1993).
 The local Muslim philanthropists and community endowments finance these Indian model Madrasahs.
-The first of the existing Indian models, Madrasah was established by visiting Indian scholar Mappillai Lebbai Aalim from Kelakkarai Tamil Nadu in 1884" (Jazeel, 2019).
+The first of the existing Indian models, Madrasah, is recorded as Madrasahthul Bari in Waligama, the southern city in Sri Lanka.
+"The first Madrasah was established by visiting Indian scholar Mappillai Lebbai Aalim from Kelakkarai Tamil Nadu in 1884" (Jazeel, 2019).
 Within 01st half of the 20th Century, nine Indian model Madrasah were established throughout the country (Asad, 1993).